What is Contact Dermatitis?

 - Moisturizers can also be used to heal the damaged skin and restore the protective layer.

-- Blisters can be treated by a cold, moist compress for 30 minutes, three times a day.
+- Blisters can be treated with a cold, moist compress for 30 minutes, three times a day.

 - Oral antihistamines can help with allergic reactions.

 Finding Potential Triggers

 If you have sensitive skin, do a patch test or spot test before using any new product.
 A patch containing the product or the product itself is applied on a spot in the forearm and covered.
 Avoid using water or soap near the spot for 48 - 96 hours.
 If there’s any reaction like redness or itching, the product contains a potential allergen or irritant and should be avoided.